-- Sergey Pavlov's Aquanauts feature an absolutely tragic take on the trope, when the protagonist, a deep diver who's recruited to help investigate the strange events at an automated underwater mine (one of two operators disappeared and the other had a nervous breakdown), finds out what really happens there.
-When he comes down, he finds a mysterious giant squid that messes around with the equipment, and apparently shows signs of intelligence.
+- Sergey Pavlov's Aquanauts feature an absolutely tragic take on the trope, when the protagonist, a deep diver who's recruited to help to investigate the strange events at the automated underwater mine (one of two operators disappeared and the other had a nervous breakdown), finds what's really happens there.
+When he comes down, he finds there a mysterious giant squid that messes around with the equipment, and apparently shows signs of the intelligence.
 It turns out that the squid got injected with the consciousness of his girlfriend who recently died in an air crash, but whose brain was used by her father as a matrix for his AI research.
 When the plane carrying a prototype crashed near the mine, the prototype rewrites itself over the squid's brain, thus somehow awakening the girl's self-awareness.
 She, however, cannot cope and eventually commits suicide.

 - The Chronicles of Professor Jack Baling features a hyperintelligent cuttlefish named "Gwendolyn."